What is brain fog?

 Brain Fog Cause #1 — When Food Is the Problem

-One major cause could be the food you eat.
+One major cause of brain fog could be the food you eat.

 Dietary advice has gotten ridiculously complicated.
 But we’re going to make this brain fog treatment real, real simple …